Understanding Sensory Seekers: A Friendly Guide for Parents

 • Engaging in caregiver education to boost their confidence and ability to support their children effectively, ultimately leading to improved family dynamics.

 As we move through 2025, the emphasis on empowering caregivers of those seeking stimulation continues to grow.
-By leveraging current resources and staying informed about the latest developments in sensory processing research—including the ongoing development of new assessment tools for sensory discrimination—parents can create an environment where their sensory-seeking children can truly thrive.
+By leveraging current resources and staying informed about the latest developments in —including the ongoing development of for sensory discrimination—parents can create an environment where their sensory-seeking children can truly thrive.
 Let’s explore this together!

 Each branch represents a key takeaway for parents, with sub-branches providing further insights and examples related to each strategy.